aggiewissenschaftler/Wortschatzspiel-Pilot-2026/README.md

 # Wortschatzspiel-Pilot-2026 — Repository Overview

+Wortschatzspiel is an RL-informed micro-tutoring system for CEFR A1 German vocabulary acquisition.

+## Overview
+Wortschatzspiel functions as a **dependent tutoring subsystem** within the PedagoReLearn research environment and is not intended to operate as a standalone agent.
+It produces structured linguistic rules, learner interaction logs, and learner state representations that are consumed by the parent PedagoReLearn agent for policy learning and evaluation.

+📄 **Integration:**
+See the [Integration Contract](docs/INTEGRATION.md) for details on the Wortschatzspiel ↔ PedagoReLearn interface.

 **Author:** Thomas F. Hallmark
 Department of Teaching, Learning, and Culture, Texas A&M University (College Station, TX, USA)
 Email: thomas.hallmark@tamu.edu